Closing Product Lifecylce with Innovative Technology

 Pyrolysis is the thermal decomposition of a material in the absence of oxygen.
 Depending on the process, valuable raw materials such as pyrolysis charcoal, pyrolysis oil and gas are produced.

-How does Pyrolysis in agriculture work?
+How does Pyrolysis work?

 A pyrolysis plant is designed for the thermochemical processing and utilization of biomass and other organic polymeric wastes to produce liquid and organic products as well as fine char.